Saint-Jean-de-Luz tourism & sightseeing

-The town is still an active fishing port, with anchovies, tuna and sardines being the main fish caught, although leisure and tourism now play a large part of the towns activity - not surprising, given the towns position, sandwiched between the Atlantic Ocean and the western Pyrenees.
+The town is still an active fishing port, with anchovies, tuna and sardines being the main fish caught, although leisure and tourism now play a large part of the town's activity - not surprising, given the town's position between the Atlantic Ocean and the western Pyrenees.

-The Church of Saint John the Baptist in Saint Jean de Luz is among the highlights, being a fine example of a Basque church, built in the 15th century to replace an earlier roman style church in the same location.
+The Church of Saint John the Baptist in the centre of Saint Jean de Luz is among the historic highlights in the town and is a fine example of a Basque church, built in the 15th century to replace an earlier roman style church in the same location.

-There are also a good number of historically interesting buildings to admire as you explore Saint-Jean-de-Luz, such as the 15th century Maison Esquerrénéa, the maison de l'infante where marie-Thérese stayed before her marriage and the 17th century Maison Louis XIV.
+There are a good number of other historically interesting buildings to admire as you explore Saint-Jean-de-Luz, such as the 15th century Maison Esquerrénéa, the maison de l'infante where Marie-Thérèse stayed before her marriage and the 17th century Maison Louis XIV.

-While there are of course new buildings in the surrounding area, St-Jean-de-Luz has so far avoided much of the coastal excess that blights so many beachfront towns, and is a charming place to visit.
+While there are the inevitable new buildings in the surrounding area, Saint-Jean-de-Luz has avoided most of the excessive coastal development that blights a lot of seafront towns and is a charming place to visit.

 History of St Jean De Luz

-The town has a long and colourful history.
-It was an important point on the coastal pilgrimage route to Santiago de Compostella, and became rich in the 16th century from fishing and whaling.
-Piracy, backed by the French King, further added to the towns wealth and many of the fine houses in the town were built on the proceeds from this piracy.
+The town has a long and colourful history, with origins as an important point on the coastal pilgrimage route from France to Santiago de Compostella, and became rich in the 16th century from fishing and whaling.
+Piracy, backed by the French King, further added to the town's wealth and many of the grand houses in the town were built on the proceeds from this piracy.

 In 1609 the town gained notoriety when 600 of the town women were accused of witchcraft, and sentenced to be burned as heretics - happily they were saved when their husbands rushed back from a fishing trip to Newfoundland.

-The 'finest moment' for the town was in 1660, when Louis XIV married Marie-Thérèse of Spain in the town church - the Basque church of St John the Baptist - following the signing in 1659 of the 'Treaty of the Pyrenees' between France and Spain.
+The 'finest moment' for the town was in 1660 when Louis XIV married Marie-Thérèse of Spain in the town church, the Basque Church of Saint John the Baptist, following the signing in 1659 of the 'Treaty of the Pyrenees' between France and Spain.

 There are numerous other activities and things of interest in the St-Jean-de-Luz area - below is a brief summary.